reinator/tutorial_metabarcoding/_pages/text_editor_nano.md

 Once Mark mode is on, you can highlight the text to be copied.
 Notice that the last character of the selection, which is highlighted in green, will **not** be copied:
 ![](/images/nano_06.PNG)

 Then, to copy the marked text, use the shortcut `Meta + ^` or `Meta + 6`, where *Meta* usually is the `Alt` key on most keyboards.
-If otherwise you want to cut the marked text, use the shortcut `Ctrl + K`
+If otherwise you want to cut the marked text, use the shortcut `Ctrl+K`

-Finally, use the shortcut `Ctrl + U` to paste the text:
+Finally, use the shortcut `Ctrl+U` to paste the text:
 ![](/images/nano_07.PNG)

 ### Searching and replacing
-Use the shortcut `Ctrl + W` to search for a string.
+Use the shortcut `Ctrl+W` to search for a string.
 It will open a Search box where you can type the string and then hit the Return key to search for it across the file:
 ![](/images/nano_08.PNG)

-If you want to replace a string by another, use the command `Ctrl + \`.
+If you want to replace a string by another, use the command `Ctrl+\`.
 It will first open a box where you need to type in the text that will be replaced:
 ![](/images/nano_09.PNG)

 Then you will type the string that will replace: